Qualification for a Hardship Refund

 Appeals for charges older than two years will not be accepted.

-A student who qualifies for a hardship refund will be given a refund up to 50% for tuition ONLY (fees are non-refundable) rather than the standard refund policy. *Fees are non-refundalble.
+A student who qualifies for a hardship refund will be given a refund up to 50% for tuition only (fees are non-refundable) rather than the standard refund policy.

-A student must print a Hardship Refund request form from the Student Accounts webpage on www.nic.edu.
+A student must print a Hardship Refund Request Form.
 It can also be requested:

 North Idaho College